sprow-dev/WinTouchUp/CODE_OF_CONDUCT.md

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:

-### 1. Correction
+### 1. Warning 1

 **Community Impact**: Use of inappropriate language or other behavior deemed unprofessional or unwelcome in the community.

-**Consequence**: A private, written warning from community leaders, providing clarity around the nature of the violation and an explanation of why the behavior was inappropriate.
-A public apology may be requested.
+**Consequence**: A formal, public request from community leaders to cease the specified behavior immediately.
+(First warning)

-### 2. Warning
+### 2. Warning 2

 **Community Impact**: A violation through a single incident or series of actions.

-**Consequence**: A warning with consequences for continued behavior.
-No interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, for a specified period of time.
-This includes avoiding interactions in community spaces as well as external channels like social media.
-Violating these terms may lead to a temporary or permanent ban.
+**Consequence**: A secondary formal, public request from community leaders to cease the specified behavior immediately.
+(Second warning)

 ### 3. Temporary Ban

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period of time.
-No public or private interaction with the people involved, including unsolicited interaction with those enforcing the Code of Conduct, is allowed during this period.
+**Consequence**: A 30-day prohibition from all community interactions.
+During this period, the associated account will be placed on a reprimand list, and all open issues, pull requests, and other community contributions will be closed or deleted with prior notice (if allowed by circumstances).

-Violating these terms may lead to a permanent ban.
+IMPORTANT: The account username will be permanently retained on the reprimand list for future administrative reference.
+Subsequent username alterations will not affect the existing historical record.

 ### 4. Permanent Ban